Visit Lake Baikal, Russia

 Baikal has been home to various ethnic groups for millennia, and the shamanistic Buryat people still reside in settlements of wood cabins around the lake shore.
 You can sometimes see their homes from the water, or if you visit Olkhon ― one of the many islands peppered on Lake Baikal.

 Olkhon as its own lakes and its terrain includes steppe, forests and mountains, making for varied and stimulating hiking.
 It’s also a good spot for a dip in Lake Baikal.
 The water is icily invigorating — to put it mildly…

 We recommend avoiding the large tour groups and summer crowds and visiting in winter (October to April, though the lake can be icy even in May).
 This is when you’ll experience the lake at its most atmospheric and quintessentially Siberian — in our experience the cold is manageable as long as you dress appropriately.

-Suggested Lake Baikal itinerary
+Suggested itineraries featuring Lake Baikal

 Map of Lake Baikal

 Places & hotels on the map